Women's Audio Mission

 Women’s Audio Mission is a non-profit organization dedicated to the advancement of women in music production and recording arts and sciences.
 Established by renowned engineer, producer, educator and musician Terri Winston in 2003, WAM is actively “changing the face of sound” by offering girls and women resources and hands-on education in all areas of the field.

-Through their free and low-cost workshops, events and Girls on the Mic youth education program, WAM serves over 850 people every year.
+Through their free and low-cost workshops and Girls on the Mic youth education program, WAM serves over 850 people every year.
 Women’s Audio Mission is the only entirely female-run recording studio in the world.

-For this issue, WiS spoke with three members of the WAM staff: Kelley Coyne, Laura Dean and Sami Perez
+For this issue, WinS spoke with three members of the WAM staff: Kelley Coyne, Laura Dean and Sami Perez

 girls on the mic coordinator, Women's audio mission